ravaga/context.Orion-LD/README.md

 `docker run fiware/orion-ld:latest` or even better: use [docker compose](https://github.com/FIWARE/context.Orion-LD/blob/develop/docker/docker-compose.yml) to run it.

 The use of the "latest" tag is NOT RECOMMENDED, as it keeps changing.
 Please don't use it.
-It's solely meant for internal fortesting.
+It's solely meant for internal testing.
 Thge recommendation is to use the newest fixed tag you find and stick to it until you have need for some newer feature/fix and then change to that newer fixed tag.
 Every merged pull request results in a new fixed tag in dockerhub.